oroinc/documentation/commerce/configuration_guide/landing_commerce/sales/guest_access/index.rst

 In order to let unregistered customers request quotes on the items they are interested in, you can enable Guest RFQ Forms in your Oro application.
 This will also allow sales reps collect information on potential sales in the management console.
 This can be configured on three levels -- globally, per organization and website.

-.. hint:: Make sure you enable :ref:`Guest Shopping Lists <user-guide--system-configuration--commerce-sales-shopping-list>` in the management console to let guest customers create RFQs from the shopping lists in their front store.
+.. hint:: Make sure you enable :ref:`Guest Shopping Lists <user-guide--system-configuration--commerce-sales-shopping-list>` in the management console to let guest customers create RFQs from the shopping lists in their storefront.

 .. note:: Please note that website settings override organization, organization settings override system settings.